discordjs/discord.js/docs/topics/voice.md

 const dispatcher = connection.playFile('./myfile.mp3');
 ```

-Your file doesn't have to be just an mp3; ffmpeg can convert videos and audios of many formats.
+Your file doesn't have to be just an mp3; FFmpeg can convert videos and audios of many formats.

 The `dispatcher` variable is an instance of a `StreamDispatcher`, which manages streaming a specific resource to a voice
 channel.
 We can do many things with the dispatcher, such as finding out when the stream ends or changing the volume: